isa-group/SLA4OAI-ResearchSpecification/operationalServices.md

 ## 4.2 Metrics Service
-At any moment, or more often, after a service finish its execution, a service can collect a set of basic metrics and send them to a data store for aggregation and later consumption.
+At any moment, a service can collect a set of basic metrics and send them to a data store for aggregation and later consumption.

 The Metrics Service exposes an endpoint for gathering the metrics collected from different nodes.